-Make no mistake, the art world is a marketing machine that promotes controversy and entertainment to publicize itself.
-It needs celebrity artists to perpetuate this nonsense, not master artists who can paint.
+Make no mistake, the art world is a marketing machine that promotes controversy and entertainment to court publicity.
+It needs celebrity artists to perpetuate this nonsense, not artists who can paint.

-So if few artists benefit from the art degree merry-go-round, it begs the question as to why an art degree is worth paying for.
+So if few artists benefit from the art degree merry-go-round it begs the question, why pay for one?

-In the real world where creativity and craft combine, results are all that matter.
+In the real world where creativity and craft are intertwined, the results are all that matter.
 Concepts and metaphors are for the self-indulgent.

 A freelancer must show a client what they can do and follow through on commitments, that’s all that anyone cares about.
 No one really gives a fig about your master of fine arts degree, they care about results.

 An art degree does not matter.